Ilamai Oonjal Aadukirathu: Production

 Ilamai Oonjal Aadukirathu was produced under the banner Sri Chitra and directed by C. V. Sridhar, who also wrote its story and screenplay.
 It was also the first collaboration between him and Rajinikanth.
 It was Kamal Haasan who recommended Rajinikanth for the film.
-Sridhar initially wanted to do this film with different actors however his assistants P. Vasu and Santhana Bharathi wanted Rajinikanth and Kamal Haasan for the film though Sridhar was initially against their decision, he later agreed to cast them.
+Sridhar initially wanted to do this film with different actors; however his assistants P. Vasu and Santhana Bharathi wanted Rajinikanth and Kamal Haasan, and though Sridhar was initially against their decision, he later agreed to cast them.
 Editing was handled by Kottagiri Gopalrao, and cinematography by P. S. Nivas.
 Though Jayachitra was hesitant to act in the film, she was convinced by Sridhar.
 Due to her commitments to other films, she gave only a few call-sheet dates.

 Soundtrack

 The music was composed by Ilaiyaraaja and the lyrics were written by Vaali.
 The song "Ore Naal Unnai Naan" is set in the Carnatic raga known as Pahadi, and "Kinnaththil Then" is set in Vakulabharanam.
 Jazz trumpeter Frank Dubier and gospel trumpeter Stephen Lazarus played the instruments in the disco song "Ennadi Meenakshi".
 The song "Thanni Karuthirichu" was remixed by Achu Rajamani for Ennai Theriyuma (2009).
 A remix version of "Ennadi Meenakshi" is featured on music artist M. Rafi's album Aasaiyae Alaipolae.
-In May 2015, music composer Bharadwaj commented on "Ennadi Meenakshi", "I’ve always believed that songs should express some emotion, some feeling.
+In May 2015, music composer Bharadwaj commented on "Ennadi Meenakshi", "I've always believed that songs should express some emotion, some feeling.
 This song is a perfect example of what I believe in.
 It's simple, yet so dramatic.
 The element of drama in this song is so inherent to this film."